 'You screamed that first night.'
 Ivy answers the question intended for me.
 I look at Ivy, taking in everything about her.
-Why is she different from all the other children?
+Why is she different from other children?
 The children down the street were the same age and they would spew out nonsense.
 Yet this girl makes more sense than a college professor.
 A child's mind should not be underrated.

 'You're strange.'
 She tells me moving from my left side, all around to my right.
 'You're different from all the other grown-ups.'

 'I'm not a grown-up.'
 I say, confused.
 Though, how am I different?
 I mean, I'm a teenage girl, who cries a lot.
-There's the difference.

 'You look like a grown-up.'
 She fiddles with the bed sheets.
 'But you don't act like them.
 You treat me differently.
 Like I'm not a baby.
 Like I'm a human.
 You don't talk to me in a funny voice.'
 She pauses.
 'I like it.'